 5. What if you made a mistake?

-When doing caceceo, you need to make sure that a person is nodding at you and not someone behind you.
+When doing caceceo, you need to make sure that a person is nodding at you and not someone next to you or behind you.
 However, in a crowded milonga, errors could occur.
 Sometimes a man thought that a woman has accepted his invitation, only to find that she went to join another man.
 In such case the man has to quickly cabeceo someone else while on his way, or change the direction and go to the men's room instead.
 Sometimes two women at the same table both thought that they have been cabeceoed by the same man.
-To avoid confusion the man needs to look directly into the eyes of the woman that he is inviting while walking towards her and avoid making eye contact with the other woman even if the latter stares at him.
+To avoid confusion, the man needs to look directly into the eyes of the woman that he is inviting while walking towards her and avoid making eye contact with the woman next to her even if the latter stares at him.
 Some women feel offended by this and stop making eye contact with the man afterwards, which is totally unnecessary.
 An understanding woman can always catch the man’s eyes again if she wants to dance with him.